 When the display on the gear position indicator returns to normal: You may drive on the ATV as usual after restarting the engine.
 However, we urge you to have your ATV inspected by your dealer.

-If one or both switches are not functioning after restarting the engine, see Emergency Gear Selection & Operation, page 216.
+If one or both switches are not functioning after restarting the engine, see Emergency Gear Selection & Operation (TRX420FA2), page 239.

-If the Transmission Is Not Functioning Properly
+If the Transmission Is Not Functioning Properly (TRX420FA2)

-If the ATV does not move, even through "-" is not blinking in the gear position indicator:
+If the ATV does not move, even though "-" is not blinking in the gear position indicator:

-If your ATV won't move, it is possible the transmission system has malfunctioned.

-Use the following procedure to manually override the clutch of the transmission.
+It is possible the transmission is locked.
+Use the following procedure to unlock the transmission.

-- 1. Shift the transmission into 2nd gear.

-- 2. Apply the parking brake (page 44).

-- 3. Turn the ignition switch to the OFF (w) position.

-- 4. Remove the oil check lid (page 133).

-- 5. Using the gear change tool (1), loosen the screw (2) and release the lock plate (3).
+- 1. Make sure the transmission is in neutral. - 2.
+Apply the parking brake. - 3.
+Turn the ignition switch to the OFF (O) position. - 4.
+Remove the oil check lid (page 146). - 5.
+Using the gear change tool (1), loosen the screw (2) and release the lock plate (3).

-- (1) gear change tool - (3) lock plate
+- (1) gear change tool (3) lock plate - (2) screw